 -You will need to send in your Watson knife to fit an additional or replacement sheath.
 There is no "master pattern".
 Each knife is handmade one at a time and there's a myriad of different steel thicknesses, handles, grind types and so forth floating around.
 But the bright side is that these sheaths aren't low quality or sloppy fitting in part because each one is individually fitted and tested to your actual knife.

 Watson knives are made for a lifetime of constant service.
 Our team carries our knives all day every day.
 They have been to war zones, to expeditions in inclement weather, hard training and everywhere else we go in our day to day lives.
-The knives are made with the rigors of military life in mind.
+All but the art & kitchen knives are made with the rigors of military life in mind.
 As such, we guarantee the knife against defects for life.
 Anything found to be defective will be fixed on our dime.
 This warranty does not cover abuse such as using the knife as a breaching tool or multi-tool.
 It does not cover end user modifications, or natural materials such as wood, bone or leather which can change over time.
 However, even if that's the case, we will still work with you to fix it, possibly for a fee depending on options available.
 Honesty is the only policy around here and we still believe in a man's word and a handshake.

 If your sheath needs retention adjustment or your edge needs re-sharpening, just cover the return shipping and we'll make getting your knife back our priority.